-PMC’s Channel X is an open online marketplace where content producers can upload media for broadcasters to discover, license and share with audiences.
+Channel X is an emerging online marketplace where content producers can upload media for broadcasters to discover, license and share with audiences.
 Broadcasters can diversify core program offerings with Channel X’s news, film and music media by downloading individual files or subscribing to content blocks.
 Channel X is built on a custom CMS that supports a sophisticated metadata collection and allows the upload and delivery of large video files.
-This product is funded by the Wyncote and MacArthur Foundations.
-Currently, a small group of partners is piloting Channel X. To learn more visit: www.channelx.org
+This product is funded by the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation, and the John S. and James L. Knight Foundation.
+To learn more visit: www.channelx.org.

 VuHaus is a new, non-profit video collaboration of public radio’s leading music discovery stations.
 Public media stations across the country are joining together to share their music discoveries of local, national and international artists.
 The founding stations are WFUV in New York City, KCRW in Los Angeles, WXPN in Philadelphia, KUTX in Austin, and KTBG The Bridge in Kansas City.
 Several other stations will be announced soon.

 Live performance music videos will be aggregated on a national website and mobile app.
 Member stations will also have their own locally branded and curated video channel, which can be shared with audiences over web, mobile and social media platforms, with some content broadcast on local public television stations.
 Members upload their in-studio performance videos into the VuHaus archive and then download from this exclusive database to populate their station’s video channel.
 The national website will be a curated site showcasing the best videos from around the country.